catalingrigoriev285/bitnest/README.md

 7. Decentralized Exchange Integration: Trade your cryptocurrencies directly from Bitnest with integrated decentralized exchange features, ensuring fast and secure transactions without leaving your wallet.
 8. Comprehensive Backup and Recovery: Never worry about losing access to your funds.
 Bitnest offers robust backup and recovery options to ensure you can always regain control of your assets.

-<b>Why Choose Bitnest?
+<b>Why Bitnest?</b>

 Bitnest combines the best of security, usability, and community-driven development.
 Whether you are a crypto enthusiast, a trader, or a developer, Bitnest provides the tools you need to manage your digital assets effectively.
-Embrace the future of finance with Bitnest—your secure, open-source crypto wallet.</b>
+Embrace the future of finance with Bitnest—your secure, open-source crypto wallet.